Janis-Rullis-IT/dev/Infrastructure/Software/Testing/Do-I-need-a-mock-in-this-test.md

 * API
 * a mesh of call inside the project
 * or other funky depn.
 Q: The endpoint is not yet imlememnted but You need to rely on it's spec?
+Use common FE scenario.

 A: Then, YES, You need a mock.